 8. Make sure images are responsive

 Responsive images scale with the size of the site.
-You can utilize the same images on all devices, and if the theme is responsive, they will adjust as necessary.
+You can use the same images on all devices, and if the theme is responsive, they will adjust as necessary.
 With mobile-first indexing, sites are indexed based on their mobile version, not based on the desktop version.
-Having a responsive site with responsive images is the best way to ensure better user experience.
+Having a responsive site with responsive images is the best way to ensure a better user experience.

 9. Reduce image size

 The larger your images are, the slower your site.
 Image compression is a vital part of search engine optimization, as Google tends to favor sites that load faster.
 Some of the best methods are by adding image compression in your regular workflow.
-You can use outside tools or automate the process by using plugins such as ShortPixel, Optimole, Smush, EWWW, and others.
+You can use outside tool or automate the process by using plugins such as ShortPixel, Optimole, Smush, EWWW, and others.

 10. Use lazy loading

-Lazy loading occurs when an image is only loaded when a viewer scrolls to the view-frame of an image.
+Lazy loading occurs when image is only loaded when a viewer scrolls to the view-frame of an image.
 It’s a very easy and efficient process.
 Think about this scenario: you’re planning on publishing a post titled “36 Best WordPress Themes For Blogging.”
 Users would expect to see at least one image for every theme that is mentioned in the article.
 No matter how large or small is the device you’re reading this article on, there’s no way you can fit all 36 images in the view-frame.
 Readers will have to scroll carefully to see all of the corresponding images.

 Using lazy loading, images are displayed once the user has scrolled near where each image should be.
-In other words, each particular image will only appear when a visitor scrolls toward them.
+In other words, each particular image will only appear when visitor scrolls toward them.
 The first several images in the post will appear instantaneously because the viewer is already in the view-frame.
-Lazy loading is great for reducing load time and conserving bandwidth.
+Lazy loading is a great for reducing load time and conserving bandwidth.

 11. Define image dimensions

-12. Add images to the sitemap
+12. Add images to sitemap

 XML sitemaps are valuable tools for search engines.
 They are used to help them find all important content on a website.
 This includes both text and images.
 Google states that XML sitemap images “increase the likelihood that your images can be found in Image Search results.”
 Adding pictures to your sitemaps ensures that Google and other popular search engines can see your images.